(Please read legal disclaimer at the bottom)

 Before reporting take time to write down what happened so it is fresh in your mind.
 Try to remember all details, clothing everyone was wearing, surroundings, lighting, timing, sounds, smells, words that were spoken, etc. Date it and keep a copy of it.

 I suggest making the first report to the police.
 Call ahead and ask to speak to the detective in charge of sex crimes.
+If they do not connect you do some digging on their website and call that detective directly.
 Make an appointment for a time that is convenient for the victim.
 The victim has to make the report, the parents cannot do it for them.
-You are allowed to have a victim advocate with you.
+Sometimes, depending on the age, they may ask to speak to the minor alone.
+By law, the victim is allowed to have a victim advocate with them in the room.
+It is best if you can be prepared for this in advance.
+See our victim advocate services here.

-Next report to child welfare services, to your therapist (if you don't have one, make an appointment, go and report), and to those involved where abuse happened (school, church, youth-serving organization, friend or family members).
+Next, report to child welfare services, call into their hotline 800-344-6000 (state of CA) because those calls are recorded.
+Next talk to your therapist, they are mandated reporters and this will create another paper trail.
+(Note: if you aren’t currently seeing a therapist, it will be very helpful during this time).
+Report to those involved where abuse happened (school, church, youth-serving organization, friend or family members).
 When you report, request that a written report is taken and that you receive a copy.
 Do not let anyone tell you that they are mandated reporters and therefore you do not need to worry about reporting.
 Don't let anyone talk you out of reporting.
 Report to all of the above and follow-up weekly to ask what is being done.

 The victim must be present for report to the police but does not have to be present to report to any other parties.
 It is best that the victim does not have to repeat what happened to them over and over to multiple people.
 After reporting to the police, they may request that the victim is interviewed by a Forensic Interview Specialist.
 It is very important that they get to speak to the victim before everyone else (except police).